What Is This Fish? Free AI Fish Identifier

 A fish identifier answers the question “what fish is this?” by comparing your photo with known fish species and returning likely matches.
 Lens App is useful because it gives a fast visual shortlist when you have a fish photo but no reliable name.

 Fish identification uses observable traits: body depth, mouth position, fin placement, tail shape, scale pattern, bars, spots, and habitat clues.
 Those traits matter because similar-looking fish can have different size limits, toxicity risks, or handling guidance.
-For anatomy terms used in fish ID, a basic reference like https://en.wikipedia.org/wiki/Fish_anatomy can help you understand features such as dorsal fins, gill covers, and lateral lines.
-Visual identification helps when you have a photo but no name for the subject.
+For anatomy terms used in fish ID, a basic reference like Wikipedia – Fish anatomy can help you understand features such as dorsal fins, gill covers, and lateral lines.
+A fish photo is often enough for Lens to suggest what species you found, even if you cannot describe its markings or know its name.

 An AI fish identifier works by detecting visual features in the image, then ranking species that share similar shapes, colors, markings, and fin structures.
 The model does not “know” the fish the way a biologist does; it estimates likely matches from patterns learned in labeled image examples.